Can I Seek Punitive Damages in a Florida Personal Injury Case?

 Speak with a South Florida Personal Injury Lawyer Today

 As we have said, punitive damages are not awarded in most personal injury cases.
 But if you would like to learn more about this subject, and in particular whether it may apply to your own accident case, then you need to speak with a qualified Deerfield Beach car accident attorney as soon as possible.
-Contact the Leifer Law Firm today to schedule a consultation.
+Contact Leifer & Ramirez today to schedule a consultation.